 And–as always–we are grateful for your support.
 In case you missed it earlier, here’s how we feel about our amazing fans.

-We’ve heard from some educators that they want to be able use Haiku Deck with their students, but are concerned by the recommended age rating.
+We’ve heard from some educators that they want to be able use Haiku Deck with their students, but are concerned by the recommended age rating in iTunes.
 Here’s the story.

 When you create a Haiku Deck, our app combs through more than 35 million Creative Commons licensed images that were tagged with keywords when they were posted on the Internet.
 Our goal is to bring back beautiful and relevant pictures to accompany your words.
 Some photo sources have filters to prevent inappropriate content from being returned in the results.
 Whenever possible, we use these filters.
 We’re also working on ways to prevent inappropriate words from being searched at all.
 That said, the problem is more complex than preventing younger users from doing inappropriate searches.
 Photos are sometimes tagged by the photographer in unpredictable ways.
 For example, you could search for a word like “green” and come up with a photo of a nude body painted green.